 What the law says.

 Most forms of gambling are legal in Australia and regulation of the industry rests largely with the states and territories.
-It’s a complex set of laws that varies between jurisdictions and it’s opened the way for a poorly-regulated industry to thrive.
+Complex set of laws vary between jurisdictions and opens the way for a poorly-regulated industry to thrive.
 Now, thanks to the internet, sports gambling is borderless and largely beyond the control of governments anywhere.

 A ban in non-professional sports?